Here we go over our trip to Machu Picchu. This includes a guide to Machu Picchu as well as a Machu Picchu Trip Cost Summary.

 Be aware that we do not splurge on food.
 We ate the menu del dia a couple times per day.
+At 5 soles, we spent less than $2 USD per meal.
 We did not buy bottled water because I had a Life-Straw.
-Yes, that number below is accurate, but be aware that it does not include the four days on the jungle trek.
+Yes, that number below is accurate, but be aware that it does not include the four days of food that were included on the jungle trek.

 $29.05 per person

 Probably our biggest expense was our Inca Jungle Trek via Loki Travel (We don’t receive any referral credit; I just had a good experience and wanted to let everyone know who we used.).

 Our jungle trek included four nights of food, three nights of lodging, transportation to Machu Picchu Pueblo, admission to the Machu Picchu sanctuary (normally about $40+ USD), and transportation back to Cusco (the initial part on a train that normally costs $70 – $100 USD each way).

 We paid $253 USD each for the Jungle Trek, plus an additional $30 to take a train at 14:55 instead of 21:00.
 The 21:00 train gets you to Ollantaytambo at about 22:30 and then back to Cusco a little before 1:00 the next morning, so we felt it was worth it to spend the extra $30 each.

 We also had to spend 10 soles for the cable car across the river and 10 soles for the hot springs in Santa Teresa.

 I know the math doesn’t add up, but for some reason, my notes say $606 for the Jungle Trek and I can’t remember why there is a difference to the numbers I explained above.